 #4.
-How can one be a good forex trader?
+How can one be a good Forex trader?

-The key to become a successful forex trader is patience and learning.
+The key to becoming a successful forex trader is patience and learning.
 It is important to get to know the basics of forex trading at first, like with any other business.
 Then a trader should commit to finding what type of analysis is working best for him/her – fundamental or technical analysis.
 After that, it is all up to the aspiring trader.
 It is normal to test different trading strategies at first but the most common mistake new traders make is they move from one trading system to another, thus never mastering one particular system.

-When you find a system that works for you – keep at it, get to learn every nuance of it and practice, practice, practice!
+When you find a system that works for you – keep at it, get to learn every nuance of it, and practice, practice, practice!
 Keep your losses small and winners big.